Last updated on 26 March 2020.

 There are 14 research universities in the Netherlands, organised in the VSNU (Association of Universities in the Netherlands).
-30 percent of all research is done at these universities.
-In addition there are several research institutes: 15 hosted by KNAW (Royal Netherlands Academy of Arts and Sciences), 11 by NWO, 14 by TNO, 8 Technical Top Institutes and 4 Societal Top Institutes.
+30 per cent of all research is done at these universities.
+All eight University Medical Centres (UMCs), which are members of the Netherlands Federation of University Medical Centres (NFU), are partnerships between a teaching hospital and the medical faculty of a university.

 All information on the Dutch research environment can be found at 'Science in figures' of the Rathenau Institute.

 An important organisation for the promotion of Open Science in the Netherlands is SURF, the collaborative organisation for research universities, research institutes and universities of applied sciences in the Netherlands.